Black Peter (card game): Rules

 Special Black Peter packs usually consist of 31 or 37 cards: the 'Black Peter' and 15 or 18 pairs of cards.
 Instead of proprietary playing cards, a pack of traditional French cards may be used with a Joker as the Black Peter, or one card removed to make a particular pair incomplete.

 Any number of players can participate in the game, but at least two.
 The cards are shuffled and fully dealt out to the players.
 If players find pairs in their hands, they must discard those cards immediately.

 Now the card drawing begins: the youngest child, or the child holding the most cards, or the player to the left of the dealer, draws a card from the player to the left and adds it to the hand.
 If that player can form a pair with this new card, it must be discarded.
 Then it is the turn of the player on the left to play in the same way.
 In this way, the game continues until all pairs are discarded and one player is left with Black Peter as the only card.
 This player is Black Peter and receives the agreed penalty, such as a black dot on the forehead, nose or cheek.

 Saying

 The German saying "jemandem den Schwarzen Peter zuschieben" ("to pass the Black Peter to someone") means to pass the buck, to blame or to dump something inconvenient such as an unwelcome problem or responsibility on another person.

+Schinderhansl

+A Bavarian version of the game is played with a traditional Bavarian pattern pack of 32 cards.
+One of the Obers is removed – not the Ober of Hearts (illustrated) – and, after shuffling, each player receives 4 cards, the rest are stacked face down in the middle of the table.
+The dealer draws a card, unseen, from the player to the right.
+If the dealer now has a pair (e.g. two 7s or two Kings) they are laid away and two more cards drawn from the stock to replace them.
+The turn passes to the player to the dealer's left who draws a card from the dealer.
+This continues clockwise with players drawing a card, laying down any pairs and refreshing their hands to bring them back to 4 cards.
+If it becomes clear that no-one has any pairs, the next player draws an extra card from stock to get the game going again.
+The player left holding the Ober of Hearts, the Schinderhansl, loses.
+The game is named after the notorious German highwayman, Schinderhannes.